 Making the Roll

-• Success: the explosive lands exactly at the intended point.
+• Success: The explosive lands exactly at the intended point.

-Explosives always detonate, regardless of success or failure.
+Explosives always detonate regardless of success or failure.

-πŸ’₯ Scatter
+Scatter

 When an Explosives Attack fails, the explosive scatters from the intended target point.
+Scatter represents imperfect placement, bounces, or misjudged arcs.

 Scatter Distance